The COVID-19 pandemic has changed the game for global public health. Never before have diagnostics had the attention of the whole world.

 "Demand better quality.
 Demand data on validation studies, sensitivity, specificity.
 Conduct those studies in your own lab.
 Share them with your colleagues.
 You should add third-party controls to your methods as soon as possible" James Westgard on COVID-19 testing

-The key serology test players in the platform diagnostics market and the healthcare market have called on Technopath to deliver QC solutions that can be trusted and we are responding.
-We will begin the launch of our COVID-19 IgG and Neg products to market from May 2020.
-COVID-19 IgM Quality Control will launch in June 2020.
+The key serology test players in the platform diagnostics market and the healthcare market have called on Technopath to deliver QC solutions that can be trusted and we have responded.

 Cheng MP, Papenburg J, Desjardins M, et al. Diagnostic Testing for Severe Acute Respiratory Syndrome–Related Coronavirus-2: A Narrative Review.
 Ann Intern Med.
 2020; [Epub ahead of print 13 April 2020]. doi: https://doi.org/10.7326/M20-1301